Show/Hide Toolbars

 There is an important difference between the implementation in XSharp.Core when compared to VO.

-In VO the file handles returned from functions such as FCreate() and FOpen() are OS file handles.
+In VO, the file handles returned from functions such as FCreate() and FOpen() are OS file handles.
 That means that you can also pass them directly to Win32 API Functions.
-In the X# Runtime that is no longer possible.
+In the X# Runtime, this is no longer possible.

 We use .Net FileStream objects for the File IO.
 The File handler returned (which is of the IntPtr type) is a unique key into a table where we are storing these File IO objects.
 The keys are generated from random numbering.
 You can't and shouldn't rely on the values of these keys.